Resume for Carpenter

 Carpenter – ABC Construction Company | January 2015 – Present

-- Constructed and installed custom cabinets for residential customers and designers, working closely to bring their visions to reality.
+- Custom built and installed cabinets for residential customers Working closely with designers to bring their ideas to reality.

-- Successfully completed multiple remodeling projects within the timeframes specified with the highest quality standards.
+- Achieved successful completion of multiple remodeling projects within timeframes that were specified, with the highest quality standards.

-- Worked with other tradespeople on construction sites to ensure smooth process and compliance with deadlines on projects.
+- Worked with other tradespeople on building sites in order to guarantee a smooth work flow and respect for project deadlines.

-Each job description should be listed by reverse order of chronological sequence, starting at the position that was most recently held.
+Each job description should be listed with reverse chronological order starting with the most recent position.

 5. Education

-Then, you should mention your academic background in relation to carpentry.
-Include the name of your institution, the degree/diploma you received (if relevant) and the year of your completion.
+Then, list your academic background in relation to carpentry.
+Include the name of your school, the degree or diploma earned (if relevant) as well as the year of your completion.

 Example: